Profile Photo

 Decals:

-The individual ID letters and serial, and the national insignia, caem from from "Spitfire: Aces of the Empire" for BR301.
+The individual ID letters and serial, and the national insignia, came from from "Spitfire: Aces of the Empire" for BR301.
 I used the kit stencils, which can be partially seen through the thinned blue overpaint.

 Final Assembly: